 In the perfect picture of the world, you should have a sales-boosting design that will be realized with the help of an intuitive user interface that also takes the sales funnel into account.
 Thus, when creating your UI, put on the shoes of your users and think about each step of their journey.
 This approach will allow you to locate all the necessary elements in the right places, and thus, your website or app will have better chances of generating leads and turning them into your customers.

 - Make sure the experience of your users is the same across the devices

 This is quite an intuitive and obvious tip.
 However, some companies still miss this point when working on the UI and UX of their apps.
 Meanwhile, an average user has at least three different devices that he/she uses to manage one account, and that’s why optimizing your UI and UX across them is essential.
 By providing the uniform and holistic experience of interacting with your website or app using different gadgets, you will allow your customers to stay in touch with you and buy your goods or services anytime they need them.

 - Separate your UI/UX design and the technical development

 One of the best things about UI/UX outsourcing is the ability to combine technical and creative specialists in one powerful team.
 Actually, creating your dealing without the technical support from the developers is not entirely wise since the best products are created only when the entire team has a holistic vision and common goals, may share their ideas, and improve your product until it meets your desires and the ones of your users.

 - Use irritating elements (even for the sake of marketing)

-Unexpected pop-ups, auto-playing videos, sudden sounds, and the links that are opened in a new tab are the worst things you may offer your users.
+Unexpected pop-ups, auto-playing videos, sudden sounds, and links opened in a new tab are the worst things you may offer your users.
 In 2021, your solution should be free from these elements.
 Even if you consider some of them essential to strengthen your marketing message, find a way to share it in a more predictable way and within the channel your customers would like to use.